-After the hole wall has been properly prepared, fastRise and the ceramic/PTFE laminates will accept either electroless copper or direct metallization plating.
+After the hole wall has been properly prepared, TSM-DS3 with fastRiseTM will accept either electroless copper or direct metallization plating.
 The electrolytic plating process is the same for PTFE or epoxy based materials.
-Typical plating consists of 1 - 1.5 mils [$25\mu m - 35\mu m$] of copper plate in the holes and/or on the surface.
+Typical plating consists of 1-1.5 mils ($25\mu m-35\mu m$) of copper plate in the holes and/or on the surface.
 For high-aspect ratios or other difficult to plate applications, a second pass through the electroless process may be required to ensure proper hole-wall coverage.
-It may also be beneficial to run a short duration of electrolyzed copper, rinse etc., then restart the electrolyzed copper from the beginning to expose the hole wall to fresh chemistry.
+It may also be beneficial to run a short duration of electrolyzed copper, rinse, etc., then restart the electrolyzed copper from the beginning to expose the hole wall to fresh chemistry.

-Image, Develop, Etch, Srtip
+Image, Develop, Etch, Strip

 Prepare the copper surface, apply dry film, and image and develop using a standard process.
 The copper surface preparation should consist of microetching the copper.
-Mechanical scrubbing (e.g. pumice scrub) is not recommended for thin core PTFE-based materials or multilayer inner layers due to possible registration issues and mechanical damage.
+Mechanical scrubbing (e.g. pumice scrub) is not recommended for TSM-DS3 as the abrasion of the etched PTFE surface removes the left over surface topography required for good adhesion to photoresists.
+It may also cause distortion and registration issues if performed on inner layers or thin core subassemblies.
 The etching process is the same as for a standard printed circuit board.
-Machine settings should be appropriate for the copper thickness of the multilayer inner layers.
+Machine settings should be appropriate for the copper thickness of the multilayer/inner layers.
 Strip the photoresist using a standard process.